v3rtx/angularjs-rails-resource/README.md

 A "class" method that executes a GET request against the base url with query parameters set via the params option.

 ####Parameters
- * **params** - An map of strings or objects that are passed to $http to be turned into query parameters
+ * **query params** - An map of strings or objects that are passed to $http to be turned into query parameters
+ * **context** - A context object that is used during url evaluation to resolve expression variables

 ### get